Main / Edit / History / / Users Area

 }

-Now we would write out welcome action:
+Now we write out the welcome action:

 void welcome()